 The Truth Isn’t Scary

-Telling the truth to a family member or close friend about how you feel is perfectly okay.
 We all deserve to share our feelings.
-And when we do that in a relationship, it helps us learn who we can trust.
-We all know how important trust is.
-Without trust, there is a shell, fragile and empty on the inside.
+And when we do that in a relationship, it helps us learn who we can trust and who cares about our feelings.
+We all know the importance of trust.
+Without trust, relationships are merely a fragile shell, empty on the inside and easily broken.

 So, if someone you know well asks you for your honest opinion about their clothes or hairdo or someone else, answer them honestly.
-You’ll be actually helping them if the clothes or hairdo doesn’t look the greatest on them.
+You’ll be actually helping them if the clothes or hairdo doesn’t look great on them.
 Just be careful not to weave your style in with your objective opinion.

 When it comes to the truth in relationships, here are some simple things to remember: